MicrosoftDocs/powerapps-docs/powerapps-docs/teams/new-bulletin-alert.md

 1. Log in Microsoft Teams and navigate to Team where the Bulletins app is installed.

-2. Click on the Manage Bulletins tab on the top.
+2. Select the Manage Bulletins tab on the top.

 3. Navigate to the Bulletins tab.